 Naming and Language:

 Lenape is the most accurate term to refer to the Indigenous peoples whose ancestral lands encompassed eastern PA, DE, NJ, and parts of NY.
 Lenape is also the name of their language, which is part of the broader Algonquian language family.
 Their name stems from two root words: "Lenni" meaning "original" or "common," and "Ape" meaning “the people."
-They are sometimes inaccurately referred to as the Lenni Lenape, which would redundantly be translated as the "original original people."
+They are often referred to as the Lenni Lenape, a popular mistranslation, which would redundantly be translated as the "original original people."

 Delaware is now used interchangeably with Lenape, and is even used by multiple federally recognized Lenape tribes today in their own official titles, such as "Delaware Nation" with whom the museum is affiliated.
 The Lenape were collectively referred to as the Delawares by European colonists because of their proximity to the Delaware River, which colonists had named after the first governor of the Province of Virginia: Thomas West, third Baron De La Warr.

 Historically, there was no singular or unified "Lenape Nation," and there still is not today.
 There were multiple different communities in the region which shared Lenape culture, and at least three different dialects of the language (Munsee, Unalachtigo, and Unami).